-Thousands of new residents are set to move into many new developments across the south of the Greenwich Peninsula.
-Most of these new builds are now almost complete with occupation beginning within months.
+Thousands of new residents are set to move into many new developments across the south of the Greenwich Peninsula in coming years.
+Some new builds are now almost complete with occupation beginning within months.
 Yet what will greet them is a masterclass in anti-pedestrian design.

 My last post covered the many new developments at the southern edge of the Peninsula, and whilst there I also looked at the links between the new developments and the older, more established parts of town.